 The Difference Between Sexological Bodywork And Tantric Massage Sessions

 We give sessions on embodiment and empowerment.
 It means that we encourage you to slow down, open up senses, listen to what your body needs and consciously choose what and how to do it.
-In our practice we recognise that choosing is way more important than doing.
+In our practice, we recognize that choice is way more important than doing.

 What You Can Expect In SB sessions